 Another commonly used device for pelvic floor muscle training are Kegel weights.
 These are small balls of various shapes, sizes and weights that are placed inside the vagina.
 These work a lot like weight training in the gym, creating resistance for your pelvic floor muscles to work against to hold the ball inside.

 These are usually placed inside the vagina while walking or doing other exercise for a brief period of time (e.g 15 minutes).
 Very light Kegel weights can be effective at training endurance for the pelvic floor in those with urinary incontinence or frequency issues.

 Sometimes the simplest is the best!
-Though these devices and tools can be fantastic to “level-up” your pelvic floor training and give extra support, there is also very strong evidence for the effectiveness of good old-fashioned Kegels.
+Though these devices and tools can be fantastic to “level-up” your pelvic floor training and give extra support, there's also very strong evidence for the effectiveness of good old-fashioned Kegels.

 The benefits of manual Kegels are that you can usually perform a pelvic floor contraction anywhere, any time, without anyone else noticing!
-This is a great option for busy women and mums who may not have time to use a device, and is also the most cost-effective option.
+This is a great option for those who are busy and may not have time to use a device, not to mention it's also the most cost-effective option.

-As mentioned earlier, the downside to manual pelvic floor training is that some women find it hard to feel if they are performing an effective contract or relax, and it can also be a little less fun and motivating than a fun game on your biofeedback app!
+As mentioned earlier, the downside to manual pelvic floor training is that some women find it hard to feel if they're performing an effective contract or relax, and it can also be a little less fun and motivating than a fun game on your biofeedback app!